-The preparation of the Group financial statements in conformity with IFRS as adopted by the EU requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
+The preparation of the Group financial statements in conformity with UK Adopted - International Accounting Standards post Brexit requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
 Although these estimates are based on management's best knowledge and experience of current events and expected economic conditions, actual results may differ from these estimates.